pcardotatgit/XDR_Workflows_and_Stuffs/13-Interact_with_CTIM/readme.md

 Have a look to the following documentation in order to have guidelines on this : [Defined Entity Relationships](https://github.com/threatgrid/ctim/blob/master/doc/defined_relationships.md)

-In addition to these values above, at  the **observable** level we foind dedicated relationships values which are :
+In addition to these values above, at  the **observable** level we find dedicated relationships values which are :

 [CTIM observable relation map documentation](https://github.com/threatgrid/ctim/blob/74857ac6ffed206b3dcf01f171feb30e08277191/src/ctim/schemas/common.cljc#L408)

 The attack graph is builted upon these relationships.
 It is a representation of these relationships.
 At the same time the relationships link objects together into XDR.

 Once **Sightings** are created, then we can create an **Incident** and attach every **Sigthings** to it thank to a **member of** relationship.

+**Sightings** are linked to **Indicators** thanks to a **sighting-of** **relationship**.

-That means that we are supposed to use several APIs calls to create all what is needed to create an Incident and all the attached objects.
+We understand that we are supposed to use several APIs calls to create all what is needed to create an Incident and all the attached objects.

 CTIM developpers thought about making life easy for programmers.
 They thought about creating the **bundle** API.